Korean War Legacy Project

 Embed:

 Karl Hauser describes his first impressions of Korea.
 He remembers it being very open with destroyed buildings.
-His team originally stayed in small dwellings, but then moved into an empty school.
-He remembers that the Koreans thought the Germans were “number one” and able to fix anything.
+He explains team originally stayed in small dwellings, but then moved into an empty school.
+He remembers the Koreans thought the Germans were “number one” and able to fix anything.

 Share this Clip +